the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/02-requirements.md

 Even though the Road to learn React is for free, people with lacking education have no access to these resources in the first place.
 They have to be educated in the English language to be enabled to access it.
 The Road to learn React attempts [to support education in the developing world](https://www.robinwieruch.de/giving-back-by-learning-react/) on an occasionally basis, but it is a tough undertaking since the book itself is pay what you want.

 In addition, the Road to learn React teaches you to make the transition from JavaScript ES5 to JavaScript ES6.
 After having read the Road to learn React, you should possess all the knowledge to read this book.
 It builds up on the React book perfectly.

+### Editor and Terminal

+You will need a IDE or text editor and terminal (command line tool) to build the applications yourself while reading the book.
+I have provided [a setup guide](https://www.robinwieruch.de/developer-setup/) if you need additional help.
+Optionally, we recommend you keep your projects in GitHub while conducting the exercises in this book.
+There is a [short guide](https://www.robinwieruch.de/git-essential-commands/) on how to use these tools.
+Github has excellent version control, so you can see what changes were made if you make a mistake or just want a more direct way to follow along.

 ### Node and NPM